a11yproject/a11yproject.com/_posts/2013-01-14-never-use-maximum-scale.md

 categories:
   - Quick Tips
 ---
-Using the viewport meta tag the wrong way can hinder users with visual problems to use your website.
+Using the viewport meta tag the wrong way can hinder users with visual problems accessing your website.
 By setting `maximum-scale=1.0`, you are disabling the functionality to use pinch zoom on mobile devices, and forcing users to view your page a certain way.

 The **bad** way: